ardeois/graphql-codegen-typescript-mock-data/README.md

 ### useImplementingTypes (`boolean`, defaultValue: `false`)

 When enabled, it will support the useImplementingTypes GraphQL codegen configuration.

 - When a GraphQL interface is used for a field, this flag will use the implementing types, instead of the interface itself.

+### defaultNullableToNull (`boolean`, defaultValue: `false`)

+When enabled, it will set all nullable fields to null per default instead of generating a value.

 ### fieldGeneration (`{ [typeName: string]: { [fieldName: string]: GeneratorOptions } }`, defaultValue: `undefined`)